 9. ST JAMES’ CATHEDRAL (DOM ST JAKOB)

 The double bell towers of the Innsbruck Cathedral make an eye-catching landmark on the city’s skyline.
-Inside, the beautiful baroque church is a wonderful thing to do in Innsbruck.
+Inside, the beautiful baroque church is an awe-inspiring masterstroke of art.

 Don’t miss the Mariahilf painting, which has become the iconic image of the Madonna and Child in the Alps.
 It takes pride of place on the exquisite high altar.